tjk90/AWS-Three-Tier-Web-Architecture/README.md

 ```

 ## Inside "provider.tf"
-### NOTE!! you will have to specified what region is best for you.
+### NOTE!!! you will have to specified what region is best for you.

 ```sh